schildwaechter/us_cat/README.md

 # us_cat - xkb layout

-The `us_cat` Layout is a xkb keybord layout map intended for use with a us keyboard for typing primarily German, including Norwegian and some Slavic languages (Ex-YU) in Latin script and diacritic characters for French.
+The `us_cat` Layout is a xkb keybord layout map intended for use with a us keyboard for typing primarily English, but also German, and Norwegian and some Slavic languages (Ex-YU) in Latin script and diacritic characters for French.

 ![layout image](us_cat.png "The layout")

-There is also version for use with de keyboards included.

-## installation
+## Installation

-Place the files in `/usr/share/X11/xkb/symbols/` and use as layout `us_cat` or `de_cat` with variant `cat` respectively.
+Place the files in `/usr/share/X11/xkb/symbols/` and use as layout `us_cat` with variant `cat`.

 > **Note**: on upgrade delete `/var/lib/xkb/*.xkm` and manually re-apply the layout or reboot.